dlamblin/insight-data-engineering-code-challenge/README.md

 ----
 The _Perl_ version was a rewrite, discarding the one-liner approach.
 I hope the comments keep it readable.
-This [solution's][Pelr] running median uses an array where the index is the number of unique words in a given tweet, and the value is how many tweets had that number, making finding the median a $O(1)$ operation (best 0 worst 70).
+This [solution's][Perl] running median uses an array where the index is the number of unique words in a given tweet, and the value is how many tweets had that number, making finding the median a $O(1)$ operation (best 0 worst 70).
 The assumed range of unique words per tweet is from 0 to 69.

 Python
 ------
-Forthcoming;
+The _Python_ version of the solution takes advantage of the Python [`Counter`][counter] subclass of dict.
+For its running median, it also uses an array from 0 to 69 words per tweet as described above.
-The _Python_ version of the solution is in the same vein as the _Perl_ version.
+In an attempt to make use of multiple cores if available, it passes tweets through a queue to worker processes which in turn hand off the two feature statistics via two queues to an accumulating `Counter` and to a running median calculator.
+As the order of tweets processed may vary, they are sequenced when read and then ordered by a buffered resequencer for the running median.

 Go
 --